jetsonhacks/gst-explorer/README.md

 # gst-explorer
 GStreamer GUI Interface Tool
-This is the first software sketch of an GUI inspector for GStreamer.
+This is a software sketch of an GUI inspector for GStreamer.

 GUI interface for inspecting GStreamer Plugins, Elements and Type Finders.